Effective Window Function for Lagrangian Halos: Introduction

 \section{Introduction}

 The abundance and clustering of virialized dark matter halos can be used to constrain cosmological parameters \cite{PressSchechter1974,ShethTormen1999}.
-The most widely studied models for halos in the late time Eulerian field are said to be Lagrangian: one postulates that the physics of Eulerian halo formation may be understood by studying the Lagrangian protohalos.
+The most widely studied models for halos in the late time Eulerian field are said to be Lagrangian: one postulates that the physics of Eulerian halo formation may be understood by studying the Lagrangian protohalo patches from which they formed.
 The reason for doing this is that statistics in the Lagrangian space are simpler than in Eulerian space: this is especially true if the initial field is Gaussian.
 However, defining the proto-halos theoretically becomes a non-trivial task.
-One has to determine what conditions are required to define a protohalo.
+One has to determine what conditions must be satisfied for a Lagrangian patch to form a halo.

 In the excursion set approach \cite{BCEK1991,MussoSheth2012} the Lagrangian protohalo patches from which halos later form are modeled by requiring that the smoothed dark matter density field satisfy certain constraints.
 This is also true for more elaborate models based on peaks \cite{BBKS86,BondMyers1996,Desjacques2008,DesjacquesSheth2010,DesjacquesCrocceetal2010,Desjacques2012}, and excursion set peaks \cite{AppelJones1990,ParanjapeSheth2012,ParanjapeShethDesjacques2013,BiagettiChanetal_2014}.
 The smoothing window is often assumed to be a tophat in real space, based on physical grounds.
 E.g., the spherical collapse model is explicitly about tophat spherical shells: the evolution of a shell is governed by the mean tophat overdensity within it \cite{GunnGott1972,Peebles1980,Padmanabhan1993}.
 The tophat assumption has the added simplicity that the tophat profile is maintained during collapse, until the final violent relaxation phase \cite{LyndenBell1967}.